 + sleeping sheet for use in the not so clean Tibet hotels, silk is luxurious and great for using with your sleeping bag too

 For the trek from BC to ABC be prepared for fine weather, wind and snow.

 There are dozens of gear shops in Kathmandu but they mostly sell locally made gear, even if the gear has a "North Face" label.
-There are a few better quality shops though, with a selection of (Korean) North face, Mountain Hardwear, Millet, Vaude and other brands.
+There are a few better quality shops though, with a selection of North face, Mountain Hardwear, Outdoor research (OR) Millet, Black Yak, Red Fox and other brands.

 You can find good new and secondhand Millet boots, cheap thick down jackets, cheap down pants, sleeping bags, and all sorts of fleece gear (made from Korean fleece).